PrefectHQ/prefect/docs/orchestration/recipes/k8s_dask.md

             ]
 ```

-:::warning Required dependencies
+!!! warning Required dependencies
     When running Dask on Kubernetes you must ensure your image contains the
     dependencies your flow needs to execute, either by using the flow's Docker
     storage as the image for Dask or by building a custom image with all the
     required dependencies.
 The manifest above uses the `prefecthq/prefect:latest`
     image for both the Dask scheduler & worker pods, since our flow has no external
     dependencies beyond Prefect.
 :::

 ## Flow Source